 PILOT REVERSE MENTORING PROGRAMME

-The QGI Team and Racial Equity Champions Network are piloting a reverse mentoring programme for QUB staff.
+The QGI Team and Racial Equity Champions Network recently piloted a reverse mentoring programme for QUB staff.

 Taking action to address racial inequities involves listening to, understanding and learning from each other: what is the experience of someone working (or studying) at Queen’s who is from a minority ethnic background?
 What barriers might a minority ethnic staff member (or student) come up against?
 How can senior managers and leaders across QUB help to dismantle these barriers in their areas and influence change across the University?